-All things considered, to minimise volatility and maximise international comparability, it is recommended that a rate of three percent be used as a default for the inflation component of the nominal rate of return for countries without an inflation target14, with countries able to choose a different rate if it is considered that it is warranted in their particular circumstances.
+All things considered, to minimise volatility and maximise international comparability, it is recommended that a rate of three percent be used as a default for the inflation component of the nominal rate of return for countries without an inflation target13, with countries able to choose a different rate if it is considered that it is warranted in their particular circumstances.

-26 It is acknowledged that for some countries using the default rates of return may produce conservative estimates (notwithstanding the option for a country to choose an alternative if it considered warranted in its circumstances).
+It is acknowledged that for some countries using the default rates of return may produce conservative estimates (notwithstanding the option for a country to choose an alternative if it considered warranted in its circumstances).
 However, given the benefits of this approach in terms of stability and international comparability, as well as not running the risk of inadvertently overstating the rate of return, it is considered that such an approach is justified.
-Furthermore, as mentioned, a country can choose a different rate if this is considered more appropriate.

-27 The general government is not the only sector that produces non-market output.
-Nonmarket output is also produced by the central bank and by non-profit institutions serving households (NPISHs).
+The general government is not the only sector that produces non-market output.
+Non-market output is also produced by the central bank and by non-profit institutions serving households (NPISHs).